entur/ukur/README.md

 ## Subscriptions

-There are two ways to create and maintain subscriptions in Ukur: a original json way and the standardized Siri format with XML.
+There are two ways to create and maintain subscriptions in Ukur: a original json way and the standardized SIRI format with XML.
 The latter does not support subscriptions on to- and from-stops, but otherwise they are quite similar.

 ### Properitary JSON format